XDXXDXXDXXDXXDX/i18n-dom/README.md

 Macros are mainly used to solve some more complex functions or problems, such as synonyms, dynamic replacement text, etc.

+- Macros have a shorthand form.
+If you use shorthand, remember to use the shorthand form in resource as well.

 ### I18NDOM_KEY

+Shorthand: `I18N_K`

 Fix translation errors caused by synonyms.